 - Use guest posting wisely, don’t spend your energy and time on guest posts that nobody will read.

 - Use social media to get your content noticed.
-Social media shares / likes etc. are not considered as a direct ranking factor but you can use the exposure you can get from social networks to position your content in front of the people that are more likely to interact with it (comment, share etc.) and link to it.
+Social media shares/likes etc. are not considered as a direct ranking factor but you can use the exposure you can get from social networks to position your content in front of the people that are more likely to interact with it (comment, share, etc.) and link to it.

 In addition to the above:

-Webmasters tend to check their statistics, referral traffic and links on a regular basis and if they notice traffic or a link from a website they will check it out and they may return a favor.
+Webmasters tend to check their statistics, referral traffic, and links on a regular basis, and if they notice traffic or a link from a website they will check it out and they may return a favor.

 To those of you that think that this is ‘link exchange’, it’s not.
-First of all, the other webmasters are not obliged in anyway to return the favor and second this is a method proposed by Google in one of their ‘Audience Engagement Guides’.
+First of all, the other webmasters are not obliged in any way to return the favor, and second, this is a method proposed by Google in one of their ‘Audience Engagement Guides’.

-Also, another more direct way to make sure that webmaster you’ve linked out to, will notice your content is to email them and mention to them that you like their work and added a link in your articles.
+Also, another more direct way to make sure that webmasters you’ve linked out to, will notice your content is to email them and mention to them that you like their work and added a link in your articles.